shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica reached for the wolfskin.
 Putting it on, she said, “I’m a wolf.”

+[echo saying from earlier in story?]

+[clarify that this line is an external interruption]

 *AWOOOOOOO!* (“Chief!”)

+[have Awoomoon respond with another howl]

 “That is all, Ersatzica.
 I love you, my pup.”
 She licked her on the forehead.
 Then she dashed up the stairs to attend to an urgent matter.